 Angiogram: Uses, procedure, cost, side effects, and safety Angiograms, also called or arteriograms, can help doctors detect blood vessel abnormalities, including weakened blood vessels, plaque deposits, and blood clots They can help doctors diagnose

-Angiogram - Johns Hopkins Medicine Angiography may be the first step of a procedure to find and fix a blood vessel blockage, aneurysm, structural heart or valve disease An angiogram shows blood flow through arteries, veins or the heart, using X-rays, computed tomography angiography or magnetic resonance angiography
+Angiogram - Johns Hopkins Medicine An angiogram is a scan that shows blood flow through arteries or veins, or through the heart, using X-rays, computed tomography angiography (CTA) or magnetic resonance angiography (MRA)